maatlabs/risc0-solana/README.md

-> [!IMPORTANT]
-> `main` is the development branch.
-Application developers should use the [latest release](https://github.com/risc0/risc0-solana/releases) instead.

 # RISC Zero Solana

 > [!WARNING]
 > This is unaudited and not yet recommended for production use.

 [RISC Zero] is a zero-knowledge verifiable general computing platform, with [Solana] integration.
 This repository contains our Solana verifier infrastructure and supporting code.